LWL-cpu/DEEIA/README.md

 The EIA module's operations can be found in `DEEIA.py`.

-Detailed comments are provided within the files for your reference.
+Detailed notes are provided within the files for your reference.
 Our code is built upon the work of PAIE (https://github.com/mayubo2333/PAIE), and we hope it will be helpful to you!